georgethms10/Network-Operation/README.md

 NOTE:
-These are all assumptions accrding to my calculation if anyone feels that the method used in here are not the best please feel free to update the code.
+These are all assumptions according to my calculation if anyone feels that the method used in here are not the best, please feel free to update the code.